HigherOrderCO/Bend/docs/syntax.md

 A switch for native numbers, the pattern matching cases must start from `0` up to `_` sequentially.

-It is possible to bind a variable name to the matching value.
+It is possible to bind a variable name to the matching value, it allows the access to the predecessor `x-2` (in this case) or `bound_var-next_num` (in the general case).

 ### Match